stevedrobinson/mosaico-backend/README-DEV.md

 ### S3 notes

 There is some script to backup a bucket or sync a bucket from a backup.
-This is mostly use for developement purpose.
+This is mostly use for development purpose.

 #### requirements